bitcointxoko/guides/en/lndhub.md

 LNDhub allows you to easily import a wallet into compatible applications.
 While you can save your Bitcoin Txoko LNbits wallet to your phone as a progressive web app (PWA), a native app like [Zeus](https://zeusln.app/) or [BlueWallet](https://bluewallet.io/) offers a better user experience and better security.
-With [Alby](https://getalby.com/), you can also import the wallet into your browser extension for easy Lightning on the web and for Nostr zaps.
+With [Alby](https://getalby.com/), you can also import the wallet into your browser extension for easy Lightning payments on the web and for Nostr zaps.
 It's possible to import your LNbits wallet into Zeus, BlueWallet, Alby or BTCPay Server with [LNDhub](https://github.com/BlueWallet/LndHub/tree/master).
 We will cover how to do it with Alby and Zeus in this guide.
 With the Alby setup, one of the steps will easily allow you to import your wallet into Zeus as well.
 But if you only want to import your wallet into Zeus, you can skip to the Zeus section.
 ### Alby
 Alby is a browser extension that brings Lightning and Nostr to your browser.
 Using the [WebLN](https://www.webln.dev/) protocol, the extension can easily detect invoices on webpages and pay them as well as let you sign into websites with Lightning.
 You can also set budgets for your favourite Lightning sites.
 Furthermore, it can act as a Nostr signer using [NIP-07](https://github.com/nostr-protocol/nips/blob/master/07.md), which is much more secure than entering your private key into web clients.
 #### What do I need?
 - Web browser that supports Chrome or Firefox extensions.
-[Kiwi Browser](https://kiwibrowser.com/) supports it on Android.
 - Access to your LNbits wallet.
 If you do not have a LNbits wallet yet, head over to [our wallet page](https://bitcointxoko.com) and create one.
-Make sure you save your wallet link so that you can come back to it later!
 - (Optional) A mobile device for setting up Zeus.
 #### 1. Enable the LNDhub extension on your LNbits wallet
 In your browser, head over to your wallet link.
 Click on `Extensions` and enable the `LNDhub` extension.
 After it has been enabled, go to the LNDhub extension page.